-Risk Our Response to the Risk Key Observations Communicated to the Audit Committee Recognition of rental income (US\$2.1 million; 2016 - US\$2.1 million)/Income on sale of inventories (US\$6.4 million; 2016 - US\$1.0 million) Rental income We have agreed a sample of tenancy agreements selected based on 25% of performance materiality to amounts recorded as rental income in the general ledger and from the general ledger to tenancy agreements; We confirmed that there were no matters identified during our audit work on revenue recognition that we wished to bring to the attention of the Audit Management may seek to overstate revenue generated from Performed analytical procedures on rental income to identify any inconsistencies in rental income patterns or rent holiday periods; and Committee. rental income by changing the timing of revenue recognition and on disposal of inventory properties by overstating the selling price or lowering the cost of sales, as it is a significant metric and indicator of Determined that the accounting policy for rental income was in compliance with IFRS as adopted by the EU.
-Income on sale of inventories We confirmed that revenue from rental income and on disposal of properties was recognised in accordance with IFRS. the Group's progress giving rise to a higher risk of misstatement.
-We have re-performed calculations of the realised gain on disposal of properties by taking the selling price from final sales and purchase agreements and cost of properties sold from allocation schedule and underlying supporting documents and checked that the resulting gain on sale of properties agrees to the recorded gain in the general ledger.
+Risk Our Response to the Risk Key Observations Communicated to the Audit Committee Recognition of rental income Rental income We confirmed that (\$2.9m; 2017: \$2.1m)/Income on there were no matters sale of inventories (\$111.8m; 2017: We have agreed a sample of tenancy agreements selected based on 25% identified during our \$6.4m) of performance materiality to amounts recorded as rental income in the general ledger and from the general ledger to tenancy agreements; audit work on revenue recognition that we Management may seek to wished to bring to the overstate revenue generated from Performed analytical procedures on rental income to identify any attention of the Audit rental income by changing the inconsistencies in rental income patterns or rent holiday periods; and Committee. timing of revenue recognition and monisioneres in remainmosine parterns of remainsmany periods, and Committeer on disposal of inventory properties - Determined that the accounting policy for rental income was in We confirmed that by overstating the selling price or compliance with IFRS as adopted by the EU. revenue from rental lowering the cost of sales as it is a income and on significant metric and indicator of Income on sale of inventories disposal of properties 0 · Income on sale of inventories the Group's progress giving rise to was recognised in a higher risk of misstatement.
+We have re-performed calculations of the realised gain on disposal accordance with IFRS. of properties by taking the selling price from final sales and purchase Refer to the Audit Committee Report (pages 50 agreements and cost of properties sold from allocation schedule and underlying supporting documents and checked that the resulting gain on sale of properties agrees to the recorded gain in the general ledger.